Steadyx/Email-Generator/README.md

 $ yo easyemail
 ```

 Once all of the files and packages have finished installing just run gulp in your current directory, this will start up a server where you can begin to modify everything to your liking.

 ```bash
 $ gulp
 ```

+####Future Updates

+I am currently working on this generator to generate more options, In future updates I am going to allow you all to generate different responsive layout techniques.
+I will also be adding options for you all to choose from different CSS frameworks including **LESS**, **SASS** or **SCSS**.
+As for HTML I am going to be adding HTML template framworks such as **pug**, **handlebars**,  **mustache**, **EJS** and more!
+If you have anything that you think you might need get in contact with me and I will be sure to make it an option for every one.

 ####Folder Structure
 The folder structure is as follows: